April 18, 2026

 Unfortunately, while the average baby knows no virtue of silence, the Japanese public increasingly wants families to conform to the same social norm.
 The criticism of a baby’s vocal expression symbolizes how an obsession with noise control can fundamentally change social relationships beyond noise itself.

-As vocal children become the quintessential meiwaku, those, like the father with the young son, are forced to apologize for the uncontrollable noise of their babies.
+As vocal children become the quintessential meiwaku, parents like the father with the young son often apologize for their babies’ uncontrollable noise.

 Can something be done about the “anti-baby” attitude in Japan?